The Hunchback of Notre Dame (1996 film): Audience response

 Arnaud Later, a leading scholar on Hugo, accused Disney of simplifying, editing, and censoring the novel in numerous aspects, including the personalities of the characters.
 In his review, he later wrote that the animators "don't have enough confidence in their own emotional feeling" and that the film "falls back on clichés."
 Descendants of Hugo bashed Disney in an open letter to the Libération newspaper for their ancestor receiving no mention on the advertisement posters, and describing the film as a "vulgar commercialization by unscrupulous salesmen."

 Some audiences expressed concerns about whether the film was appropriate for children.
 Jason Alexander said that while "Disney would have us believe this movie's like the Ringling Bros., for children of all ages," he would not take his then-four-year-old child to view the film.
-However, some newspaper publications reported child audiences being unaffected by the mature content and praising the film.
-Some audiences criticized the film for having "homosexual undertones", noticeably with the song "Out There", being the name of a gay pressure group and as a call to come out of the closet.
+However, newspaper publications such as the Los Angeles Times reported child audiences were unaffected by the mature content and praised the film.
+Some audiences criticized the film for having "homosexual undertones", noticeably with the song "Out There", being the name of a gay advocacy group and as a call to come out of the closet.

 In June 1996, the Southern Baptist Convention voted overwhelmingly to urge its sixteen million members to boycott Disney films, theme parks, and merchandise, saying the company "disparages Christian values."
 The cause of the protests—unrelated to the film—stemmed from the company's domestic partnership policy and gay and lesbian theme days at Walt Disney World.
 Trousdale also claimed that Southern Baptists were outraged over the casting of Demi Moore as Esmeralda, as she had just come off of the film Striptease (1996), in which she played an exotic dancer.
 Disney officials would not comment on the motivation for the religious content displayed in the film beyond comments on the subject included in the film's press kit, with Disney vice president John Dreyer commenting, "The film speaks for itself."

-Nevertheless, there was praise from religious organizations for its portrayal of religion in the film.
+Nevertheless, there was praise from Christian organizations for its portrayal of organized religion in the film.
 Louis P. Sheldon, a Presbyterian pastor and chairman of the Anaheim-based Traditional Values Coalition, said two months before its premiere: "I am thrilled at what I hear about Hunchback, that Disney is seeking to honour Christianity and its role in Western civilization.
 I only pray that it will accomplish much good in the minds and hearts of its viewers."